Exploring Beautiful Fuli Bridge in Yangshuo, China

-Omeida Chinese Academy and Omeida English Academy organized a weekend activity together to cycle from Omeida to Fuli bridge, located near Yangshuo, China.
+Omeida Chinese Academy and its sister English Academy organized a weekend activity to cycle from Omeida to Fuli bridge.
 Biking to Fuli Bridge is an easy daytime activity to do with friends and family of all ages!

 This was also a great opportunity for our students to improve their language skills.
 Our group activity allowed everyone to exchange cultures, make friends, and build connections.
 Learning outside classroom is essential to master a language.

-Even if you’re miserable when you saddle up, cranking through the miles will lift your spirits.
-However, events like these do not happen without detailed preparation and planning and without volunteers would not have happened at all.
-Thanks to everyone.
+Even if you’re miserable when you saddle up, cranking through the miles to Fuli Bridge will lift your spirits.
+However, events like these do not happen without detailed preparation and planning.
+Also, without volunteers it would not have happened at all.
+Thanks to everyone!